-Listen: Author Stephen Walt Explores Future of U.S. Foreign Policy
+Stephen Walt on "Where is U.S. Foreign Policy Headed?”

 This fall, foreign policy expert Stephen Walt gave a talk, "Where is U.S. Foreign Policy Headed?" which explores the future of U.S. foreign policy under President Trump.
 In the lecture, Walt argues that Trump was elected in part because there was growing public dissatisfaction with U.S. foreign policy.
 He adds that this dissatisfaction is not surprising because U.S. foreign policy has had many failures and few successes since the end of the Cold War.